Happening upon a briefcase lost in the park Tintin returns it to its owner Professor Hector Alembick

 , an expert in sigillography (the study of seals - the ones on letters rather than the ones with flippers).
 Professor Alembick is travelling to the Balkan kingdom of Syldavia

 and offers Tintin a job as his assistant.
 Tintin declines but later finds himself under surveillance by sinister individuals who seem connected with that country.
-After more than one attempt on his life Tintin decides accept Alembick's offer and accompany him to Syldavia and get to the bottom of things.
+After more than one attempt on his life Tintin decides to accept Alembick's offer and accompany him to Syldavia and get to the bottom of things.

 was written in 1938 and 1939 and was written in the light of the threat of fascism; the Bordurian plot has parallels with Anschluss of Austria and Syldavia's location is reminiscent of Albania (invaded by Mussolini in 1939).
 Both Syldavia and Borduria would play important roles in later adventures and the story also introduced the recurring characters of Bianca Castafiore and the villainous Colonel Boris Jorgen.

 - A Nazi by Any Other Name: The Bordurians - though they also have elements of other 1930's fascists.

 - Aside Glance: Tintin actually winks to the reader on the last page.

 - Dinosaur Doggie Bone: Snowy steals a bone from a dinosaur skeleton at a museum.